-Anxiety is caused by your body reacting to fear, even though a fear isn't present.
-In fact, you don't even need to have fearful thoughts to have anxiety.
-Anxiety itself is the activation of the fight or flight response - a response that your body uses to react to danger - and there are many people that experience these symptoms all the time, despite no irrational fears causing the anxiety to occur.
+Having said that, you may also experience anxiety in the absence of any easily noticeable fearful thoughts..
+Anxiety itself is the activation of the fight or flight response - a reflex that your body uses to react to danger - and there are many people that experience these symptoms all the time, despite no rational fears serving as triggers for the anxiety.

 Physical Paralysis-Like Symptoms